chafey/dicom-parser-rs/README.md

 * Separate undefined length logic from known length logic
 * Consider consolidating PixelDataFragmentParser and BasicOffsetTableParser into EncapsulatedPixelDataParser
 * Refactor parse_tag_and_length() so we don't have two of them - perhaps replace with parse_attribute()?
-* Consider enhancing the Handler API to receive the parser state for nested attributes (sequences)
-* Reconsider DataSet object - either delete or make it complete (it is not useful currently)